Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 ## Problem Statement

-Imagine working on software for an online game of [Rock, Paper, Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors).
+Imagine working on software for a game of [Rock, Paper, Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors).

 Create a function named `winner` that takes two arguments, the move for `player_1` and `player_2` (`"rock"`, `"paper"`, or `"scissors"`), and returns the winner (`"Player 1 wins!"`, `"Player 2 wins!"`, or `"It's a tie"`).